This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Louis checked into Gwinnett Medical Center but said she wasn’t put on fetal monitoring until two hours after check-in.
 Another physician, Dr. Lipscomb, reportedly said it would be OK to hold off on the delivery “if intrauterine resuscitation and immediate biophysical profile were going to be performed,” according to court documents.

-Three hours after Louis checked into the hospital, a biophysical stat profile was ordered.
+A biophysical stat profile was ordered three hours after Louis checked into the hospital.
 The testing didn’t begin until two hours later, although, according to the plaintiff, several ultrasonographers were working that night.

 When the biophysical profile score came back as 4/10, Louis was placed back on fetal monitoring.
 The baby’s heart rate was slow, prompting a cesarean delivery (C-section).
 She had “profound metabolic acidosis” and developed quadriplegic cerebral palsy when the baby was born.